amulya-ratna/To-Do-List/README.md

 # To-Do-List
- A simple To-Do application using HTML, CSS and Javascript
+ A simple To-Do application using HTML, CSS, and Javascript